Energy FM (New Zealand radio station)

 Energy FM was a privately owned radio station that broadcast from studios in New Plymouth, New Zealand.
-The station began life as a series of short term summer broadcasts during the mid-1980s until it secured a full-time license to broadcast on 93.2 MHz in late 1987.
+The station began life as a series of short term summer broadcasts from 1984 until it secured a full-time license to broadcast on 93.2 MHz in late 1987.
 The station was set up by politician Steven Joyce who sold it to form RadioWorks a few years later.

 Energy FM was re-branded as More FM Taranaki in December 2004 as part of an initiative by then owner MediaWorks to extend that network's brand.

 Short-term broadcasts

 Energy FM ran four short term broadcasts while attempting to secure a full-time FM warrant from the New Zealand Broadcasting Tribunal.
 At the time the station was also in competition from a number of other companies also seeking the right to broadcast full-time on the FM band.